5 Plants That Look Good With Coral Bells

-Garden composition is a matter of individual taste, but nevertheless, there are some recommendations that should be adhered to.
+Garden composition is a matter of individual taste, but some recommendations should be adhered to.

-Coral Bells look good with low, medium-sized perennials such as hostas, brunneras, tiarellas, pulmonarias, and others.
-Plant them at least one foot apart and you’ll soon have an amazing view.
+QUICK ANSWER: Coral Bells look good with low, medium-sized perennials such as hostas, brunneras, tiarellas, and pulmonarias.
+Plant them at least one foot apart and you’ll soon have a fantastic view.

 Hosta